railsuser2014/openobject-doc-book-en/source/book/3/3_7/accounting_entries.rst

 * \ ``Directly``\  : the operations will be effected when the orders are validated,

-* \ ``Fixed date``\  : you must specify an effective payment date in the  *Scheduled date if fixed*  field that follows.
+* \ ``Fixed date``\  : you must specify an effective payment date in the :guilabel:`Scheduled date if fixed` field that follows.

 The date is particularly important for the preparation of electronic transfers because banking interfaces enable you to select a future execution date for each operation.
 So to configure your Open ERP most simply you can choose to pay all invoices automatically by their deadline.

 You must then select the invoices to pay.
-They can be manually entered in the field  *Payment Line*  but it's easier to add them automatically.
+They can be manually entered in the field :guilabel:`Payment Line` but it's easier to add them automatically.
 For that, click  *Add payment lines*  and Open ERP will then propose lines with payment deadlines.
 For each deadline you can see:

-* the invoice  *Effective date* ,
+* the invoice :guilabel:`Effective date`,

-* the reference  *Ref.*  and description of the invoice,  *Name* ,
+* the reference :guilabel:`Ref.` and description of the invoice, :guilabel:`Name`,

 * the deadline for the invoice,